fgoujeon/maki/doc/concepts/transition/local-transition.md

 @snippet concepts/transition/src/main.cpp internal-transition

-You can also implicitly create a guardless internal transition (which would be prepended to the transition table of the parent region) by adding an internal action to the configuration of the state:
+You can also implicitly create a guardless internal transition (which would be prepended to the transition table of the parent region) by adding an internal action to the builder of the state:

-@snippet concepts/transition/src/main.cpp internal-transition-in-state-conf
+@snippet concepts/transition/src/main.cpp internal-transition-in-state-builder